Transformer visualization via dictionary learning: contextualized embedding as a linear superposition of transformer factors: Method

 As we build a single dictionary for all of the transformer layers, the semantic meaning of the transformer factors has different levels.
 While some of the factors appear in lower layers and continue to be used in the later stages, the rest of the factors may only be activated in the higher layers of the transformer network.
 A central question in representation learning is: ``where does the network learn certain information?''
 To answer this question, we can compute an ``importance score'' for each transformer factor $\Phi_{:,c}$ at layer-$l$ as $I^{(l)}_c$. $I^{(l)}_c$ is the average of the largest 1000 sparse coefficients $\alpha^{(l)}_c$'s, which correspond to $X^{(l)}_c$.
 We plot the importance scores for each transformer factor as a curve is shown in Figure~\ref{importance score}.
 We then use these importance score (IS) curves to identify which layer a transformer factor emerges.
 Figure~\ref{low} shows an IS curve peak in the earlier layer.
 The corresponding transformer factor emerges in the earlier stage, which may capture lower-level semantic meanings.
 In contrast, Figure~\ref{mid} shows a peak in the higher layers, which indicates the transformer factor emerges much later and may correspond to mid- or high-level semantic structures.
 More subtleties are involved when distinguishing between mid-level and high-level factors, which will be discussed later.

-An important characteristic is that the IS curve for each transformer factor is fairly smooth.
-This indicates if a strong feature is learned in the beginning layers, it won't disappear in later stages.
-Rather, it will be carried all the way to the end with gradually decayed weight since many more features would join along the way.
+An important characteristic is that the IS curve for each transformer factor is relatively smooth.
+This indicates if a vital feature is learned in the beginning layers, it won't disappear in later stages.
+Instead, it will be carried all the way to the end with gradually decayed weight since many more features would join along the way.
 Similarly, abstract information learned in higher layers is slowly developed from the early layers.
 Figure~\ref{CWF 17} and \ref{CWF 35} confirm this idea, which will be explained in the next section.